 Pharmacy context

-The pharmacy is located on a busy high street in a town centre in a largely residential area.
-It receives most of its prescriptions electronically.
-The pharmacy provides NHS dispensing services, the New Medicine Service, COVID vaccinations, flu vaccinations and blood pressure checks.
-It also provides medicines as part of the Community Pharmacist Consultation Service.
+The pharmacy is located on a parade of shops on a busy main road in a largely residential area.
+It provides NHS dispensing services, the New Medicine Service, The Pharmacy First service, a hypertension service and flu and COVID vaccination services.
 The pharmacy supplies medicines in multi-compartment compliance packs to a large number of people who live in their own homes and need this support.
 And it provides substance misuse medications to a small number of people.
-This was a targeted inspection following concerns raised with the GPhC and not all standards were inspected on this visit.
+Enforcement action has been taken against this pharmacy, which remains in force at the time of this inspection, and there are restrictions on the provision of some services.
+The enforcement action taken allows the pharmacy to continue providing other services, which are not affected by the restriction imposed.

 Inspection summary findings